-Alternatively, you could use the 'Blue Box' method.
-This involves you marking out a box around a short piece of text using a blue highlighter.
+- The children could improve upon a skill being taught- e.g. vocabulary, sentence construction. - The children could reflect on their learning and use the feedback given to add to their work- perhaps adding sentences, or adjusting answers.
+Using live marking throughout the lesson is a great way of making edits and improvements to a child's work - You could use a 'black pen' box method.
+This involves you marking out a box around a short piece of text using a black pen.
 Pupils are then given three minutes to improve the text inside the box with editing and revising taking place (informed by the WCF).

 Please use a range of strategies suggested.